Rotary drum screen

 Focus: The rotary drum screen for wastewater treatment

-The rotary drum screen is suitable for special applications requiring fine screening.
-Among them, there is the wastewater treatment which uses the drum screen as the first step of the pre-treatment before the primary treatment or flotation.
+According to a study by Irstea, fine screening of wastewater can eliminate up to 80% of suspended solids larger than 1 mm.
 Screening wastewater treatment plant effluent is very important.
-On the one hand, it allows to sort out a certain amount of debris to avoid having large waste in the mud.
+On the one hand, it allows to sort out a certain amount of debris to avoid having large waste in the sludge.
 In addition, it protects the downstream process, i.e. the entire wastewater treatment plant.
 Moreover, with a drum screen, you will have no more pump clogging and much less filthy crusting on the primary clarifier.
 It is therefore an essential step, especially if the downstream processes use filters for example.

 Sifting and screening are both wastewater pretreatment processes with their own characteristics.